davidmolina/davidmolina.github.io/resume.md

 # Founder & Executive Director
 *[Operation Code](http://operationcode.org) - Portland, Oregon, Aug 2014 to April 2018*

-After a decade in uniform as an enlisted soldier & officer, I was disappointed I couldn't use my GI Bill to pay for tuition, room and board to learn to code at the [Flatiron School](https://www.instagram.com/flatironschool/).
+After a decade in uniform as an enlisted soldier & officer, I was disappointed I couldn't use my New GI Bill to pay for tuition, room and board to learn to code at the [Flatiron School](https://www.instagram.com/flatironschool/).
 At the time zero code schools across the country accepted the GI Bill due to the U.S. Department of Veterans Affairs bureaucratic red tape.
 Undeterred I began attending [Ruby on Rails](https://rubyonrails.org/) meetups in Baltimore while still on active-duty, RailsConf, Calagator, and several Ruby meetups once back in Portland.
 After learning enough, I wrote and deployed the first line of code of [operationcode.org](https://www.operationcode.org) to petition Congress to expand the GI Bill to include code schools.
 This little website took off like a rocket as I discovered thousands of veterans who were in the same boat, as well as code schools who needed help navigating the regulatory hurdles.
-After years of full time volunteering, over 30 code schools across 20 states accepted the GI Bill, service members receiving software mentorship in our Slack channel, secured $75 million funding over five-years to help veterans learn software development through the [VET TEC Act](https://www.govtrack.us/congress/bills/115/hr1989), and chapter leaders hosting hundreds of meetups globally across 19-time zones creating talent pipelines impacting communities around the globe.

 The entire team operates in a remote, decentralized operating environment using Slack as our central nerve center.
 During my tenure, when not on Slack I spent the majority of my time coordinating national efforts with the board of directors, tweeting, recruiting & retaining the best & brightest software engineers at tech conferences to become mentors, lobbying Congress, ensuring there was enough money in the bank, judging hackathons, and speaking at forums and events on the need to invest in our nation's finest to fill the nation's technical talent shortage.

+After over 30 code schools across 20 states accepting the GI Bill, service members receiving software mentorship in our Slack channel, secured $75 million funding over five-years to help veterans learn software development through the [VET TEC Act](https://www.govtrack.us/congress/bills/115/hr1989), and chapter leaders hosting hundreds of meetups globally across 19-time zones creating talent pipelines impacting communities around the globe I stepped down to allow new leadership to take the organization to the next level.

-More on the [Podcast](https://operationcode.org/podcast), [GitHub](https://github.com/operationcode), and/or [donate to build ongoing staff capacity](https://operationcode.org/donate).
+Learn more about Operation Code at the [Podcast](https://operationcode.org/podcast), [GitHub](https://github.com/operationcode), and/or [donate to build ongoing staff capacity](https://operationcode.org/donate).

 ## Co-Founder & CTO